Fapetu-Joel/darc-images/README.md

 # darc-images
-This project was developed mainly for practical.
+This project was developed mainly for practice.
 Feel free to reuse the code.